My rating: 3 of 5 stars

 “A French writer, a connoisseur in degenerates.
 You wouldn’t know him.”

 Sure he would.
-Less than twenty pages later, he is being frisked by a tough and “turned around for him like a bored beauty modeling an evening gown.”
-A hundred pages after that, we find him telling another woman, who might be going to kill him, “‘[D]on’t scatter my ashes over the blue Pacific.
+About 20 pages later, he is being frisked by a tough and “turned around for him like a bored beauty modeling an evening gown.”
+100 pages after that, we find him telling another woman, who might be going to kill him, “‘[D]on’t scatter my ashes over the blue Pacific.
 I like the worms better.
 Did you know that worms are of both sexes and that any worm can love any other worm?'”
 If Marlowe—and Chandler—aren’t connoisseurs in degenerates, what are they doing here?
 And if we aren’t, why are we reading this book?
 The novel’s moralism, its sexism and homophobia, are the regrettable feints of a showman trying to pass off as respectable the downright queerness of his entertainments.

 Having said all that, I did not find reading The Big Sleep an unmixed pleasure.
 Fictional prose is best at giving us the human interior, but Chandler just gives us exteriors—impressive though they may be.
 I am partial to this genre in pictorial form, with its images, its projections from the unconscious, standing free of the language that would circumscribe and censor them.
 Going even further, I like the extremity and grotesquery of such romantic narratives to be loosed from the real world entirely; not only do I prefer my hard-boiled tales, my noir narratives, in pictures, but I prefer them in science-fictional or fantastical settings too.
 I like Alphaville, The Long Tomorrow, Blade Runner, The Dark Knight Returns, Transmetropolitan, Strange Days, et al.—if it has to be non-fantastical, let it be Chinatown; if it has to be in prose, let it be Neuromancer.